Cigarette: Smoking age

 In the United States, the age to buy tobacco products is 21 in all states as of 2020.
 Similar laws exist in many other countries.
 In Canada, most of the provinces require smokers to be 19 years of age to purchase cigarettes (except for Quebec and the prairie provinces, where the age is 18).
 However, the minimum age only concerns the purchase of tobacco, not use.
 Alberta, however, does have a law which prohibits the possession or use of tobacco products by all persons under 18, punishable by a $100 fine.
 Australia, New Zealand, Poland, and Pakistan have a nationwide ban on the selling of all tobacco products to people under the age of 18.

-Tabak-Trafik in Vienna: Since January 1, 2007, all cigarette machines in Austria must attempt to verify a customer's age by requiring the insertion of a debit card or mobile phone verification.
+Tabak-Trafik in Vienna.
+Since January 1, 2007, all cigarette machines in Austria must attempt to verify a customer's age by requiring the insertion of a debit card or mobile phone verification.

-Since October 1, 2007, it has been illegal for retailers to sell tobacco in all forms to people under the age of 18 in three of the UK's four constituent countries (England, Wales, Northern Ireland, and Scotland), rising from 16.
+Since October 1, 2007, it has been illegal for retailers to sell tobacco in all forms to people under the age of 18 in three of the UK's four constituent countries (England, Wales, Northern Ireland, and Scotland), increased from 16.
 It is also illegal to sell lighters, rolling papers, and all other tobacco-associated items to people under 18.
-It is not illegal for people under 18 to buy or smoke tobacco, just as it was not previously for people under 16; it is only illegal for the said retailer to sell the item.
+It is not illegal for people under 18 to buy or smoke tobacco, it is only illegal for a retailer to sell a tobacco-associated item to them.
 The age increase from 16 to 18 came into force in Northern Ireland on September 1, 2008.
-In the Republic of Ireland, bans on the sale of the smaller 10-packs and confectionery that resembles tobacco products (candy cigarettes) came into force on May 31, 2007, in a bid to cut underaged smoking.
-In October 2023 it was announced that the government proposed introducing a ban on sales of cigarettes to anyone born after 2008.
+In the Republic of Ireland, bans on the sale of smaller 10-packs and confectionery that resembles tobacco products (candy cigarettes) came into force on May 31, 2007, in a bid to cut underaged smoking.
+In October 2023, Prime Minister Rishi Sunak proposed a ban on sales of cigarettes to anyone born after 2008.